Swedish-Rock-Art-Research-Archives/adoranten/README.md

 # adoranten
-Repository for materials for the journal Adoranten, including citation style files
+This is a repository for materials for the open access rock art journal Adoranten.
+It includes files such as citation style files for authors.